 The Professional MBA was launched to provide an even split between marketing and sales topics, allowing students to understand both functions and how they complement one another.

-He enrolled onto the Marketing and Sales Professional MBA program, recognizing it would have more impact on his future career within electronic manufacturing company AHT Cooling Systems.
-It was the right call, and he’s now moved from procurement into the sales department, working as a project manager for group strategy and reporting direct to the CSO.
+He enrolled onto the Professional MBA in Marketing & Sales program, recognizing it would have a strong impact on his future career within electronic manufacturing company, AHT Cooling Systems.
+It was the right call.
+He's since moved from procurement into the sales department, working as a project manager for group strategy and reporting directly to the CSO.

 Here’s why he chose the Professional MBA in Marketing & Sales at WU Executive Academy.